juxhouse/bela-resources/updaters/Java-Other.md

 - `src` directory containing your project source files.
 - `target/classes` directory containing your compiled `.class` files.
-- `target/dependency` directory with the JAR files of your project dependencies.
 - `target/project.properties` a file containing groupId, artifactId and version.
 See [example](/updaters/reference/project.properties).
+- `target/dependency` directory with the JAR files of your project dependencies.
 - `target/classpath.txt` a txt file containing your project classpath.
 Only the names of the jars are used.
-Their paths can be anything because they are ignored.
+Their paths can be anything because they are not used.

 Make sure the `.bela` directory exists.
 The update file to be sent to BELA will be created in there: